top of page

 Before launching a coaching program, it is essential to assess the current skills and needs of the sales team.
 This can be done through:

-Performance Metrics: Analyze sales data to identify trends and gaps in performance.
+• Performance Metrics: Analyse sales data and leading indicators to identify trends and gaps in performance.

-One-on-One Interviews: Conduct interviews with team members to gain deeper insights into their experiences.
+• One-on-One Interviews: Conduct interviews with team members to gain deeper insights into their development needs.

 2. Setting Clear Objectives